 University Health Services and the University Counseling Center do not automatically support medical justification for Withdrawal for ongoing chronic illnesses regardless of clinical documentation.
 University Health Services and the University Counseling Center strongly recommend that the student and their clinician jointly evaluate realistic abilities to determine an appropriate course load so as to avoid withdrawal actions.

 Procedures for Medical/Mental Health Withdrawal

-- Before applying for M/MHW, explore other academic options like incompletes and/or the drop policies.
+- Before applying for M/MHW, please communicate with your Academic Dean’s Office to explore other academic options like incompletes and/or the drop policies.

-- To qualify for M/MHW, the student will be required to complete and submit the Medical/Mental Health Withdrawal forms with supporting medical documentation to University Health Services.
+- To qualify for M/MHW, the student will be required to complete the Online Withdrawal Application (you must contact the Office of Withdrawal Services to receive access to this form) and complete and submit the Medical/Mental Health Withdrawal forms with supporting medical documentation to University Health Services.
 Medical/mental health documentation should be provided from a physician, counselor, or other health care provider, and must document treatment during the semester in question.
 The documentation needed are: